Welcome to the Lair of

 Math Programs

 The Mathematics Department offers a mathematics major for bachelor's students and a M.A./B.A. program that allows one to get both degrees in about five years.
 In addition, we offer a Ph.D.
-Our primary research areas are in various areas in analysis, probability and statistics, and various areas of discrete mathematics.
+Our primary research areas are in various areas in algebra, analysis, combinatorics, the theory of computation, probability and statistics, and topology.
 For more information on these programs, click here.

 United Faculty